laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 Let's take Chirper to the next level by sending [email notifications](https://laravel.com/docs/notifications#introduction) when a new Chirp is created.

 In addition to support for sending email, Laravel provides support for sending notifications across a variety of delivery channels, including email, SMS, and Slack.
-In addition, a variety of community built notification channels have been created to send notification over dozens of different channels!
+Plus, a variety of community built notification channels have been created to send notification over dozens of different channels!
 Notifications may also be stored in a database so they may be displayed in your web interface.

 ## Creating the notification